suchipi/hex-engine/packages/website/docs/api-2d.md

 `addYMutate(amount: number): this`

-Mutate this Point by adding the specified value to its y value.
+Mutate this Vector by adding the specified value to its y value.

 ##### subtract

 > Available since version: 0.0.0

-`subtract(other: Point | number): Point`
+`subtract(other: Vector | number): Vector`

-Create a new Point whose x and y values are equivalent to this one's, but with the specified value subtracted.
+Create a new Vector whose x and y values are equivalent to this one's, but with the specified value subtracted.

 ##### subtractMutate

 > Available since version: 0.0.0

-`subtractMutate(other: Point | number): this`
+`subtractMutate(other: Vector | number): this`

-Mutate this Point by subtracting the specified value from its x and y values.
+Mutate this Vector by subtracting the specified value from its x and y values.

 ##### subtractX

 > Available since version: 0.0.1

-`subtractX(amount: number): Point`
+`subtractX(amount: number): Vector`

-Create a new Point whose x and y values are equivalent to this one's, but with the specified value subtracted from the x value.
+Create a new Vector whose x and y values are equivalent to this one's, but with the specified value subtracted from the x value.

 ##### subtractXMutate